fboehm/imsart/README.md

 ## Todo

-- [ ] create a new YAML field to accommodate Arxiv imprinting
+- [x] create a new YAML field to accommodate Arxiv imprinting
-  - [ ] this will require a slight modification to template.tex, I think
+  - [x] this will require a slight modification to template.tex, I think
 - [ ] formatting for bibliography needed!
+- [ ] make yaml fields to match required & suggested fields in ims-template.tex